swoglord/exploring_flask/README.md

 /index \
 The home(or index) route displays all of the links (in the form of an anchor tag with their nicknames as the HTML InnerText) as well as their corresponding descriptions.\
 Each link's description can be edited and saved again.
 This refreshes the page.\
 Each link can also be deleted.
-I implemented a trash (see "Trash" ) system so that the link goes to a trash bin where it can be either restored back to the homepage, or permanently deleted.
+I implemented a [trash](#trash) system so that the link goes to a trash bin where it can be either restored back to the homepage, or permanently deleted.

 ### Add
 The user adds links through this route.
 3 fields need to be filled: URL, Nickname and Description.\